- Review of some of the language functions and grammatical structures learned during compulsory education

 Ability to interact in a professional environment using the English language written and spoken

-Students must demonstrate a good knowledge of English at B1 / B2 level, according to the Common European Framework (CEFR) decided by the Council of Europe and related to foreign languages.
+Students must demonstrate a good knowledge of English at B1 / B2 level, according to the Common European Framework (CEFR) decided by the Council of Europe and related to foreign languages, as outlined below:

 Course unit content

 The course consists of a credit in the first year for an equivalent of about 8 hours of lectures and exercises, and a credit to the second year.

 The 1st year of the program provides for the review of some linguistic and grammatical functions.